 Today, most organizations collect as much data in one week as they previously collected in one year.
 But are they taking advantage of it?

 Citizens expect the same level of customer service and great customer experience when interacting with public sector organizations that they receive with private sector companies.

 Today, organizations of all shapes and sizes are embracing the idea that citizens and employees are all customers in this new generation of service.
 Bringing human, customer-centric service to the forefront of the public sector in particular, has proven to be incredibly powerful and necessary.

-- Citizen Engagement, Citizen Experience, Citizen Service, Digital Strategy, Innovation in Government, Salesforce
+- Citizen Service, Constituent Engagement, Customer Experience, Digital Strategy, Innovation in Government, Salesforce

 July 15th, 2016

 A recent survey of state, local, and federal employees found that only 16.7% of respondents felt the citizens they serve were very engaged; only 20% said they were satisfied with the level of engagement between their agency and citizens.
 In order to become more successful in meeting the needs and expectations of citizens, respondents said that accurate tracking of agency performance should be a top priority.

 This month’s focus in the Carahsoft Innovation in Government series is as timely as it can be.
 One need look no further than news headlines to find examples of government customers – citizens – thinking they are poorly served by government and making decisions based on that belief.
 A common argument exists behind the cases made for the political campaigns of Donald Trump, Bernie Sanders, and the British exit from the European Union.
 That argument is that supporters of each believe the pertinent government doesn’t listen to them.
 That’s also the most common complaint about private-sector companies with poor customer service ratings.